aptos-foundation/AIPs/aips/aip-x.md

 #### Extensibility support

 The solution supports the addition of new resources post-creation, providing the flexibility to add extra resources to the token.
 This facilitates customization of metadata via resources. `property_map` can then potentially be used to store the static metadata of the token, and resources can be used to store the dynamic metadata of the token.
 Example: `property_map` can store the sword type: "wooden", and resources can store the sword power: "100".
-Extensibility can also be used to add more layers to the composability structure, but then creators will have to write the code to deal with the new layers.
+In addition, the multi-layered structure of the framework hierarchy includes in its Layer 3 support for 'DA', which allows for extensibility for all 'aptos-token' and developers to add further layers to the framework.

 Below is a visual example of how `hero.move` would look like using the proposal.
 ![Alt text](image-2.png)